-The Board previously authorised the payment of a fee of £3,000 for my assistance with preparing the Statement of Affairs and arranging the meeting of creditors to appoint a Liquidator.
+The Board previously authorised the payment of a fee of £5,000 for my assistance with preparing the Statement of Affairs and arranging the deemed consent procedure for creditors to appoint a Liquidator.

-The fee for preparing the Statement of Affairs and arranging the meeting of creditors to appoint a Liquidator is as yet unpaid as insufficient realisations have been made to date.
+The fee for preparing the Statement of Affairs and arranging the deemed consent procedure for creditors to appoint a Liquidator was paid from first realisations on appointment and is shown in the enclosed receipts and payments account.